pippyn/Home-Assistant-Sensor-Afvalbeheer/README.md

 Afvalbeheer provides Home Assistant sensors and a calendar entity for multiple Dutch and Belgian waste collectors using REST APIs.

 > **⚠️ Important Notice:** YAML configuration is deprecated as of v6.0.0.
 All new installations and configurations should use the Home Assistant UI (Config Flow).
-Existing YAML configurations will continue to work but are no longer recommended.
+Existing YAML configurations will automatically be imported and should be removed form configuration.yaml after migration.

 ---